Research and Teaching Assistantships

-The Department of Rural Sociology does not have scholarships or fellowships available for incoming students; however, the MU Graduate School has a number of internal fellowships available and maintains a database of external fellowships.
+The Department of Rural Sociology does not have scholarships or fellowships available for incoming students; however, the Office of Graduate Studies has a number of fellowships available.
 In general, those fellowships provide a stipend in addition to a research or teaching assistantship.
-Prospective graduate students should contact the Graduate School for details about those fellowships.
+Prospective graduate students should contact the Office of Graduate Studies for details about those fellowships.

 Three fellowships are of particular interest: the Ridgel fellowships for minority students and the Huggins and Gregory fellowships.
 Students applying for those fellowships should have completed their Graduate School application by Jan.
 25 to be eligible for them the following fall semester.
 Later applications for the Ridgel fellowship may be accepted if funds are available.

 Students interested in applying must send a letter to the Department of Rural Sociology director of graduate studies, indicating the specific fellowships for which they are interested in applying.
 The DGS then will make application on behalf of the student applicants.